ccdcoe/go-peek/README.md

 Sometimes messages need to be fed into another tool in specific format to generate a new event stream.
 Currently, only [sagan](https://github.com/beave/sagan) is supported.
 See example config for more details

+## Replay mode

+The nature of online data makes experimentation difficult.
+Logs can be read from files post-mortem, but this approach omits temporal properties that are critical when developing correlation rules (e.g., if event A and event B occur within interval T, output new event C or take action D).
+This is made even more challenging in cyber exercise environment where gameplay takes place over a course of few days and new targets are constantly being added.

+To overcome this problem, peek supports offline replay mode.
+All known timestamp fields from all log files from configured source directories will be parsed using [simple time](/pkg/events/simpletime.go) library.
+Log sources will be processed sequentially while individual file reading and message parsing will be parallelized using configured worker count.
+Timestamp of first log message is used for ordering log files.
+Subtracted differences in nanoseconds between sequential log messages are appended to a linked list that will later be used to invoke `time.Sleep()`.
+Optional `-time-from` and `-time-to` flags can be used to specify a desired replay interval.
+Messages outside this interval will be discarded.
+Finally, a concurrent goroutine will be spawned for each configured stream input, whereas time-ordered log files will be read sequentially within those workers.
+Each worker will then pull sleep values from their respective linked list and copy messages to common [output messanger](/internal/types/message.go).
+Output can be processed as any online stream. `-ff` flag can be used to optionally apply speedup multiplier to this lost.

+### Limitations

+Current implementation does not store parsed timestamps, and thus timestamps will be reparsed on each run.
+Furthermore, these linked lists are currently kept in process memory and replay can therefor consume significant amount of RAM.
+Reducing memory footprint is currently not needed for our datasets.

+Furthermore, replay time accuracy is best effort.
+Nanosecond scale drift is acceptable for event correlation tools that usually operate in human-measured intervals (i.e., seconds, minutes, hours).
+Note that time difference calculation assumes sequential timestamps from log messages.
+It does have any corrective measures if log sequence timestamping is messed up, which can be a common thing when syslog sender host clocks are out of sync.

 ## Building from source

 ### Install dep